krile136/ApexEloquent/README.md

 This comparison is due to freshly created environments.

-In a real project, the difference in execution time will likely be even larger due to triggers and other factors.
+In a real project, the difference in execution time will likely be even larger due to dependencies, triggers and other factors.

 By writing test classes using Apex Eloquent, you can speed up the logic validation cycle.